hovey/pyschool/README.md

 ### C.R.U.D.

-From the database standard, there are four main verbs that snap all tranactions:
+From the database standard, there are four main verbs that span all tranactions:

 * **CREATE** - aka calculate, generate, make, new
 * **READ** *this is **get***, copy, fetch